isabella232/docs-13/docs/skeletons/vue-apollo-blog.md

 _*We generally avoid mutating stuff where it's unnecessary because [reasons](https://www.youtube.com/watch?v=I7IdS-PbEgI) (The video talks about React but those rules apply here aswell)_

 And boom, we now have a complete `Home` component with a neat pagination button!
 Also, if you haven't already, we strongly encourage you read more about pagination in Apollo and GraphQL in general.
-[This](https://www.apollographql.com/docs/react/recipes/pagination.html) page and [that](https://dev-blog.apollodata.com/understanding-pagination-rest-graphql-and-relay-b10f835549e7) post are great places to start.
+[This](https://dev-blog.apollodata.com/understanding-pagination-rest-graphql-and-relay-b10f835549e7) post are great places to start.

 Styles for `Home` (just paste them at the end of the file):
 ```